ibm-cloud-docs/Cloudant/guides/iam.md

 token – which is sent with HTTP requests.
 To help with this, the Cloudant client libraries can be configured to use IAM credentials from an application binding or initialized with an IAM-issued API key.
-Whether the client libraries are used or not, the access token sent with the request is used to authenticate the request to the Cloudant service, which will then use the defined access policies to permit or deny access to the service instance.
+Whether the client libraries are used or not, the access token sent with the request is used to authenticate the request to the Cloudant service, which then uses the defined access policies to permit or deny access to the service instance.

 ## Quick start